ethereumclassic/ethereumclassic.github.io/content/blog/2024-07-23-what-are-externally-owned-addresses-and-contract-addresses-in-ethereum-classic/index.md

 On the other hand, smart contract accounts have a cost to create because they use network storage; they can only send transactions in response to receiving a transaction; transactions from an external account to a contract account can trigger code which can execute many different actions; and they don't have private keys as they are controlled by the logic of their smart contract code.

-As smart contracts power decentralized applications (dapps), then the contract accounts are also the accounts that must used to interact with dapps.
+As smart contracts power decentralized applications (dapps), then the contract accounts are also the accounts that must be used to interact with dapps.

 ---